fireflyhealth/marketing-website/README.md

 - BREAKING CHANGE: a commit that has a footer `BREAKING CHANGE`:, or appends a ! after the type/scope, introduces a breaking API change (correlating with MAJOR in Semantic Versioning).
 A BREAKING CHANGE can be part of commits of any type.
 - types other than `fix:` and `feat:` are allowed, for example @commitlint/config-conventional (based on the Angular convention) recommends `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:`, and others.
 - footers other than `BREAKING CHANGE: <description>` may be provided and follow a convention similar to git trailer format.

+### Before Making Pull Request

+Before submitting a pull request, the team must thoroughly review all pages to ensure there are no issues.
+Additionally, the site should be tested locally using the production dataset, particularly when making updates to the CMS schema, to confirm compatibility and functionality in the production environment.

 ## Sanity